hashZero1/basic-games-app/README.md

 # Getting Started with Create React App

-It Contain 3 types game
+It Contain 3 type of games
-Rolldices,
- Coin Flip (Head/Tail),
- LottoBall (6 balls contain random number)
+Rolldices, Coin Flip (Head/Tail), LottoBall (6 balls contain random number)

 ## Available Scripts
 In the project directory, you can run: